Skip to content

 In sum:

-• Directories <data-dir>, <data-dir>/validators, <data-dir>/secrets MUST be owned by user and have rwx------ or 0700permissions set.
+• Directories <data-dir>, <data-dir>/validators, <data-dir>/secrets must be owned by user and have rwx------ or 0700permissions set.

-• Files stored inside <data-dir>, <data-dir>/validators, /secrets MUST be owned by user and have rw------ or 0600 permission set.
+• Files stored inside <data-dir>, <data-dir>/validators, /secrets must be owned by user and have rw------ or 0600 permission set.

 From inside Git Bash, run: